carvel-dev/carvel-community/proposals/ytt/002-raw-data-values/README.md

 - Avoid introducing situation-specific mechanisms.

 **Non-Goals**
-- Provide a way to edit data values from the command-line with feature-parity of overlay annotations.
+- Provide a way to edit data values from the command-line that is feature-parity with overlay annotations.

 ### Specification